History of Bournemouth: Recent history

 After the Second World War, Bournemouth saw a period of decline as a seaside resort and a tourist destination, similar to other resorts across England.
 However the population of the town and its surrounding suburbs continued to grow at a considerable rate.
 In 1880, the town had a population of 17,000 people.
 By 1900 this had risen to 60,000, and by 1990 it had more than doubled again, reaching 150,000.
 In the latest census, the town had a population of 163,441.
 Since the 1990s there have been increasing calls for the town, together with Poole, to attain official city status (as per the example of Brighton & Hove) due to its sheer expanse and regional importance.

 A local government reorganisation of county boundaries saw Bournemouth being moved from Hampshire to Dorset in 1974.
 In 1997, Bournemouth became a unitary authority.

 On 15 September 1980 Bournemouth was one of the first areas outside a major city to get its own independent radio station.
 2CR FM broadcast from near Bournemouth railway station; its name, meaning 2 Counties' Radio, is derived from the fact that its broadcast area includes parts of the counties of Dorset and Hampshire.

 The town itself has continued to expand its business and tourist destination potential.
 The Bournemouth Big Wheel, for example, is situated at Pier Approach.
-Visitors and residents can enjoy stunning, panoramic views of Bournemouth beach, pier and town from the Big Wheel standing more than 100 feet tall.